jherax/js-utils/README.md

 ```

 ### jQuery.fnNumericInput ()
-This function allows that only numeric keys can be pressed at the input.<br>
+This function creates a mask to accept only numeric characters in the input.<br>
 **Returns** `jQuery`
 ```javascript
   $(".vld-numeric").fnNumericInput();
 ```

 ### jQuery.fnCustomInput *(mask)*
-This function applies a mask for the allowed characters.<br>
+This function applies a custom mask to accept only those character that meet the pattern.<br>
 **Returns** `jQuery`

+Parameters
-* **mask:** It can be one of these types:<br>`String`: a literal with the allowed characters.<br>`RegExp`: a regular expression for the allowed characters.
+* **mask:** It can be one of these types:<br>`String`: a literal specifying allowed characters.<br>`RegExp`: a regular expression pattern with allowed characters.

 ```javascript
   $("#txtGrade").fnCustomInput("abc1-6");